Compass/compass/doc-src/content/help/tutorials/configuration-reference.markdown

 When using the compass command line, configuration options that you set on the command line will override the corresponding settings in your configuration file.

+## Inspecting Configuration Settings passed via the Command Line

+When using the compass command line, configuration options that you set on the command line can be inspected within the configuration file.
+For instance, if you set the environment:

+    $ compass compile -e production --force

+Then you can inspect the value like so:

+    output_style = (environment == :production) ? :compressed : :expanded

+Values that are not set on the CLI will be `nil` even though they will have a default value later on.

 ## Configuration Properties

 <table>